Pranavh002/Fitness-tracker/README.md

-## This is our first Collaboration Projec
+## This is our first Collaboration Project